Vermintide-Mod-Framework/Grasmann-Mods/healthbars/readme.txt

 show healthbars for damaged enemies.

 Changelog
+2.1.1 - Fixed to make work in both vt1 and vt2
 2.1.0
 	- Updated for latest vmf version
 	- Fixed crash due to removed references in vt2 source code